GATERAGE/.github/profile/README.md

 # RAGE is developing a Retrieval Augmented Generation Engine
 # GATE General Automation Technology Environment
-Welcome to the GitHub repository for the RAGE development component of the Advanced RAG Hackathon, hosted by [LabLab.ai](https://lablab.ai/event/advanced-rag-hackathon).
+Welcome to the GitHub repository for the RAGE development component of the Advanced RAG Hackathon, hosted by [LabLab.ai](https://lablab.ai/event/advanced-rag-hackathon) entered as <a href="https://lablab.ai/event/advanced-rag-hackathon/mastermind">MASTERMIND</a> with RAGE.
 This hackathon focuses on the innovative integration and enhancement of Retrieval-Augmented Generation (RAG) systems.
 Participants will work on expanding the capabilities of RAGE (Retrieval Augmented Generative Engine) as a dynamic learning engine exploring new frontiers in Autonomous Intelligence and Machine Learning.

 ## About RAGE